ariesti/ariesti.github.io/_posts/2021-02-25-ethereum-tipping-feature.md

 In our code, we’ve specified 50000 as the gas limit (written as just 'gas').
 It's the maximum amount of gas money you are willing to spend for the transaction.
 A standard transaction in ETH will require 21000, so by Ethereum's standard, if the transfer goes through the remaining (50000 – 21000) will be returned to your wallet.

-Our calculation is different when you’re sending <b>tokens</b>, and the gas money can go anywhere between 50000 to 100000.
+Our calculation is different when you’re sending <b>tokens</b>.
+The gas money can go anywhere between 50000 to 100000.
 </div>
 <div class="fix-7x-12 toCenter mb-5 w3-medium"><h2 class="font-weight-bold">MetaMask on GitHub</h2></div>
 <div class="fix-7x-12 toCenter mb-0 w3-medium" markdown="1">